-The National Children's Museum has found a new home near the National Mall in Washington, D.C. and is slated to reopen in 2017.
-The museum has been searching for a new location since it closed its National Harbor location in January 2015.
+The National Children's Museum has signed a lease to open a new location near the National Mall in Washington, D.C. (an opening date will be announced as the information is available) The museum had been searching for a new location since it closed its National Harbor location in January 2015.
 The museum will feature exhibits and activities geared to young children focusing on the arts, civic engagement, the environment, global citizenship, health and play.

 The mission of the National Children’s Museum is to inspire children to care about and improve the world.
 The new facility will feature fun interactive and educational activities.